janfuhrer/it-security-docs/docs/themes/Key Establishment.md

 ## Methods

-**Key agreement (DH)**

-Parties jointly generate a secret key.
+- **Key agreement (e.g. DH)**: Parties jointly generate a secret key.
 This option is almost always the best solution

-**Key Transport**

-One party generates and distributes a secret key.
+- **Key Transport**: One party generates and distributes a secret key.
 This is needed in situations on unidirectional communication (online one party is only at a time or only one party can send and the other can only receive)

 ## Private channels (authentic and confidential channel)